 South Countryside Tour

-A scenic trip to Iloilo’s southern countryside passing the flower gardens of Villa Arevalo, the historic town of Oton, Tigbauan, Guimbal, all the way to Miag-ao.
-Visit Tigbauan Church with Latin-American Churrigueresque style, Guimbal’s yellow sandstone church and plaza and Miag-ao Fortress Church built in 1706 with a unique facade of botanical motif reminiscent of Aztec art.
-This church is indeed in the UNESCO’s World Heritage List.
+A scenic trip to Iloilo’s southern countryside, passing the flower gardens of Villa Arevalo, the historic town of Oton, Tigbauan, Guimbal, all the way to Miag-ao.
+Visit Tigbauan Church with Latin-American Churrigueresque style, Guimbal’s yellow sandstone church and plaza, and Miag-ao Fortress Church built in 1706 with a unique facade of botanical motif reminiscent of Aztec art.
+This church is indeed on the UNESCO’s World Heritage List.

 Pasalubong Shopping in Iloilo City

-Take home famous delicasies like pinasugbo (banana brittle), barquillos (local wafer), and biscocho (buttered toasted bread) from Jaro district, hojaldres, banadas, kinihad among others are baked and sold fresh at Panaderia de Molo and Biscocho Haus.
+Take home famous delicacies like pinasugbo (banana brittle), barquillos (local wafer), and Biscocho (buttered, toasted bread) from Jaro district, hojaldres, banadas, kinihad among others are baked and sold fresh at Panaderia de Molo and Biscocho Haus.

 - Iloilo City is a walkable city so you might want to bring walking shoes.

 - Ilonggos understand English and Filipino well, so do not pressure yourself to learn Hiligaynon.